OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Challenges

 Even among experts, there is significant variance regarding how to configure password storage algorithms.
-Please read and keep a close eye on changes to [https://tools.ietf.org/html/draft-ietf-kitten-password-storage-00] for more information from a formal standard body on this challenging topic.
+Please read and keep a close eye on changes to the [IETF Best practices for password hashing and storage](https://tools.ietf.org/html/draft-ietf-kitten-password-storage-00) document for more information from a formal standard body on this challenging topic.